 (i) In situations where contract funds have expired but the accounts have not closed, the Army shall fund settlements with expired funds if available.
 Contracting officers will ascertain the availability of appropriate expired funds through their resource management office.

-(ii) If the resource management office determines that no expired funds exist within the Army to fund the settlement and the accounts are not closed, the contracting officer must access the Judgment Fund through a consent judgment in order to use current year funds to pay the settlement (i.e., reimburse the Fund).
+(ii) If the resource management office determines that no expired funds exist within the Army to fund the settlement and the accounts are not closed, the Contracting officer must access the Fund through a consent judgment in order to use current year funds to pay the settlement (i.e., reimburse the Fund).

 (iii) If no expired funds exist but the account remains open, use the following procedure.
-If current year funds are available to reimburse the Fund, then the contracting officer may enter into a consent decree and allow the Fund to pay the judgment.
-If there is not sufficient current funding to reimburse the Fund, the contracting officer must receive authorization from the ASA(FM&C) prior to entering into a consent decree.
+If current year funds are available to reimburse the Fund, then the Contracting officer may enter into a consent decree and allow the Fund to pay the judgment.
+If there is not sufficient current funding to reimburse the Fund, the Contracting officer must receive authorization from the ASA(FM&C) prior to entering into a consent decree.

 (iv) If the accounts are closed, use the following procedure.
-If the contracting officer has sufficient funds to pay the settlement, he/she will not use the Fund, and pay the settlement with Agency funds.
-If sufficient current funds are not available, ASA(FM&C) will provide approval to access the Fund prior to the contracting officer entering into a consent judgment.
+If the Contracting officer determines there are sufficient funds to pay the settlement, he/she will not use the Fund, and pay the settlement with Agency funds.
+If sufficient current funds are not available, ASA(FM&C) will provide approval to access the Fund prior to the Contracting officer entering into a consent judgment.

-(v) When use of the Judgment Fund is authorized, the contracting officer shall work with the resource management office to ensure execution of the appropriate Certificate of Finality and Financial Management Service forms (FMS Forms 195, 196, 197A and 198 (if appropriate)) and submit the payment request to the FMS.
-The “reimbursement contact” on FMS Form 196 shall be the ASA(FM&C).
+(v) When use of the Fund is authorized, the Contracting officer shall work with the resource management office to ensure execution of the appropriate Certificate of Finality and Bureau of the Fiscal Service forms (FS Forms 195, 196, 197A and 198 (if appropriate)) and submit the payment request to the FMS.
+The “reimbursement contact” on FS Form 196 shall be the ASA(FM&C).

 (d) Judgments.
-Use the following procedures to pay judgments using the Judgment Fund.
+Use the following procedures to pay judgments using the Fund.

-(1) The contracting officer shall ascertain the availability of current funds through financial management channels.
-If current funds are available, the contracting officer will not use the Fund, and will pay the judgment with Agency funds.
+(1) The Contracting officer shall ascertain the availability of current funds through financial management channels.
+If current funds are available, the Contracting officer will not use the Fund, and will pay the judgment with Agency funds.

-(2) If current funds are not available, the contracting officer will pay the judgment using the Fund after proper coordination and authorization from the ASA(FM&C).
+(2) If current funds are not available, the Contracting officer must receive authorization from the ASA(FM&C) to access the Fund prior to paying the judgment.

 (e) Settlement agreements.
-All settlements converted to consent judgments and funded by the Judgment Fund shall be in writing and contain appropriate release language.
-The contracting officer, local attorney and trial attorney shall insure that all settlement amounts are fair and reasonable.
+All settlements converted to consent judgments and funded by the Fund shall be in writing and contain appropriate release language.
+The Contracting officer, local attorney and trial attorney shall ensure that all settlement amounts are fair and reasonable.

 (f) Expeditious handling.
-To expedite handling of settlements, inquiries and approvals that these procedures require may be oral so long as the contracting officer documents them in a memorandum for record.
+To expedite handling of settlements, the inquiries and approvals these procedures require may be oral; however, to support the action, the Contracting officer must document the steps taken in a memorandum for record and include a copy in the contract file.

 5133.213 Obligation to continue performance.

-(a) The HCA must approve the determination to use the alternate paragraph in the clause at FAR 52.233-1.
-See for further delegation.
+(a) The Contracting officer must obtain written approval from the HCA to use the Alternate I paragraph in the clause at FAR 52.233-1.
+See Appendix GG for further delegation.

 5133.215 Contract clauses.

-(3) The head of the contracting activity shall make the determination at DFARS 233.215(3). for further delegation.
+(3) The head of the contracting activity shall make the determination at DFARS 233.215(3).
+See Appendix GG for further delegation.

 Subpart 5133.90 – Grant and Cooperative Agreement Claims, Disputes and Appeals